14 new COVID-19 cases reported in Wichita County

 WICHITA COUNTY, Texas (TNN) - The Wichita Falls-Wichita County Public Health District reported 14 new COVID-19 cases on Monday.
-There were also 24 new recoveries and no new deaths were reported.
+There were also 22 new recoveries.

-67 patients are currently recovering at home while five are in the hospital.
-At last check, two patients are in critical condition.
+69 patients are currently recovering at home while six are in the hospital.
+At last check, there is one patient in critical condition.

 The health district is also reporting the number of people who have received the COVID-19 vaccine in Wichita County:

-The Health District has received 1,000 doses of the Moderna vaccine for the Week 15 allocation.
-They are partnering with the Clinics of North Texas and United Regional Hospital to administer the doses this week.

-If an individual has signed up on the Health District’s waitlist or booked an appointment, and no longer needs to be on the waitlist or cannot make the appointment, please call the Health District Hotline at 940-761-7909 to inform them.
-The Health District is experiencing an issue with individuals not removing themselves from the waitlist and not showing up for appointments, which is a spot that could have been given to those next on the waiting list.
-It is important to note, those vaccines are still used and new appointments for new individuals are still scheduled, however, the process takes longer and is less efficient.

 The Health District has no deaths to report today.
-They received 1 case Saturday and 13 cases today for a total of 14 new cases to report.
-There are 5 hospitalizations and 24 recoveries to also report today.
+They received 1 case Saturday, 3 cases Sunday, and 10 cases today for a total of 14 new cases to report.
+There are 6 hospitalizations and 22 recoveries to also report today.
+There is one correction on the numbers posted Friday, March 26.
+The number of negative tests reported was 78,809, and it should have been 78,089.

 0-5